mantrajsframework/mantrad/docs/35-mantraconfig-json-file.md

 In this case, when running "adminapp", "books", "authors" and "pdfgenerator" will not be loaded.

-Using *"ActiveServicesByComponent"* and *"InactiveComponents"* you can control exactly which services and components should be loaded for any specific application, if this feature is needed.
+Using *"ActiveComponents"* and *"InactiveComponents"* you can control exactly which services and components should be loaded for any specific application, if this feature is needed.

 # Some mantraconfig.json file samples